walmartlabs/lumbar-loader/README.md

-# Module Loader
+# Lumbar Module Loader

 ## What is it?
 The Module Loader is responsible for dynamically loading all module resources.

-While not required to use lumbar, multiple client-side library have been developed to facilitate loading both javascript and css assets for a given module.
+While not required to use [lumbar](https://github.com/walmartlabs/lumbar), multiple client-side library have been developed to facilitate loading both javascript and css assets for a given module.
 Each has their own advantages and performance ramifications.
 The ideal method depends very much on the environment that is in use.

 Regardless of the library used, both support the same features and may be augmented with additional mixins to provide additional functionality.